PengInGitHub/Machine_Learning_Challenge_PaiPaiDai_Creidt_Scoring/README.md

 load_train_data plots the ranking difference of instances between BBM and DBM so as to determine  the  subsamples  for  level  two  model  fitting.

-9.run.py
+9.run.py - level_two_wrapper
 On the selected samples from the last step, the model DBM_Sub is fitted, which is linear model in Level Two Model Fitting.
 This model gives more accurate evaluations on the chosen  data  than  BBM.

-10.level_one_predict.py
+10.run.py - level_one_predict.py
 The  models  fitted  in  level_one_wrapper  are  used  to  fit  the  hold out  test.

-11.level_two_predict.py
+11.run.py - level_two_predict.py
 The  outputs  of  level_one_predict  are  used  as  inputs  to  fit  a  normal  stacking  model.

 12.local_predit_verrify_tune_final.py